sagemath/sagewiki_to_gh-2022-10-10/SageServer.md

 == Alternative port forwarding arrangements ==

 Apart from Apache, it may also be possible to use `iptables` or some other NAT firewall to do the port forwarding.
 In that case you should of course run the sage notebook with `secure=True`, because a firewall will not be providing an SSL layer for you.
-The command to forward, for instance, port 443 to port 8000, is
+The command to forward, for instance, port 443 to port 8000 on network interface `eth0` (you should check if that is the interface on which the connections come in)  is
 {{{
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 8000 }}}